-- (a) Represents the management fees and reimbursements for expenses paid to certain of the Advantage Sponsors (or certain of the management companies associated with it or its advisors) pursuant to a management services agreement in years ended December 31, 2020, 2019 and 2018.
-Also represents expenses related to (i) equity-based compensation expense associated with grants of Common Series D Units of Topco made to one of the Advantage Sponsors, (ii) equity-based compensation expense associated with the Common Series C Units of Topco as a result of the Transactions, (iii) compensation amounts associated with the Company's Management Incentive Plan originally scheduled for potential payment March 2022 that were accelerated and terminated as part of the Transactions, and (iv) compensation amounts associated with the anniversary payments to Tanya Domier.
-Certain of Ms. Domier's anniversary payments were accelerated as part of the Transactions. - (b) Represents adjustments to the estimated fair value of our contingent consideration liabilities related to our acquisitions, excluding the present value accretion recorded in interest expense, net, for the applicable periods.
-See Note 6 Other Liabilities to our audited consolidated financial statements for the year ended December 31, 2020. - (c) Represents fees and costs associated with activities related to our acquisitions and restructuring activities related to our equity ownership, including transaction bonuses paid in connection with the Transactions, professional fees, due diligence and integration activities. - (d) Represents fees and costs associated with various internal reorganization activities among our consolidated entities.
-The increase during the year ended December 31, 2020 relates primarily to costs related to the abandonment of certain office leases offset by the decrease relates primarily to the non-cash settlement of lease liabilities.
-For additional information, refer to Note 8-Leases of our audited consolidated financial statements for the year ended December 31, 2020. - (e) Represents legal settlements that are unusual or infrequent costs associated with our operating activities. - (f) Represents the amortization of intangible assets recorded in connection with the 2014 Topco Acquisition and our other acquisitions. - (g) Represents (i) costs related to implementation of strategies for workplace safety in response to COVID-19, including employee-relief fund, additional sick pay for front-line associates, medical benefit payments for furloughed associates, and personal protective equipment; and (ii) benefits received from government grants for COVID-19 relief. - (h) Represents fees associated with the issuance of the New Senior Secured Credit Facilities and the Notes.
-For additional information, refer to Note 7 Debt of our audited consolidated financial statements for the year ended December 31, 2020. - (i) Represents \$3.6 million and \$7.7 million of costs associated with investigation and remediation activities related to the Take 5 Matter, primarily, professional fees and other related costs, respectively for the years
+(a) Represents the management fees and reimbursements for expenses paid to certain of the Advantage Sponsors (or certain of the management companies associated with it or its advisors) pursuant to a management services agreement in the three months ended March 31, 2021 and 2020.
+Also represents expenses related to (i) equity-based compensation expense associated with grants of Common Series D Units of Topco made to one of the Advantage Sponsors, (ii) equity-based compensation expense associated with the Common Series C Units of Topco as a result of the Transactions, (iii) compensation amounts

-- ended December 31, 2020 and 2019, respectively.
-Represents \$8.6 million and \$14.2 million of operating expenses associated with the Take 5 business, which we believe do not reflect the ongoing operating performance of our business for the years ended December 31, 2019 and 2018, respectively. - (j) Represents the tax provision or benefit associated with the adjustments above, taking into account the Company's applicable tax rates, after excluding adjustments related to items that do not have a related tax impact. - (k) Represents additions to reflect our proportional share of Adjusted EBITDA related to our equity method investments and reductions to remove the Adjusted EBITDA related to the minority ownership percentage of the entities that we fully consolidate in our financial statements.
+- associated with the Company's Management Incentive Plan originally scheduled for potential payment March 2022 that were accelerated and terminated as part of the Transactions, and (iv) compensation amounts associated with the anniversary payments to Tanya Domier.
+Certain of Ms. Domier's anniversary payments were accelerated as part of the Transactions. - (b) Represents non-cash compensation expense related to issuance of PSUs, RSUs and stock options under the 2020 Plan. - (c) Represents adjustments to the estimated fair value of our contingent consideration liabilities related to our acquisitions, excluding the present value accretion recorded in interest expense, net, for the applicable periods.
+See Note 6-Fair Value of Financial Instruments to our unaudited condensed financial statements for the three months ended March 31, 2021 and 2020. - (d) Represents fees and costs associated with activities related to our acquisitions and restructuring activities related to our equity ownership, including transaction bonuses paid in connection with the Transactions, professional fees, due diligence, public company readiness and integration activities. - (e) Represents fees and costs associated with various internal reorganization activities among our consolidated entities. - (f) Represents legal settlements that are unusual or infrequent costs associated with our operating activities. - (g) Represents the amortization of intangible assets recorded in connection with the 2014 Topco Acquisition and our other acquisitions. - (h) Represents (i) costs related to implementation of strategies for workplace safety in response to COVID-19, including employee-relief fund, additional sick pay for front-line associates, medical benefit payments for furloughed associates, and personal protective equipment; and (ii) benefits received from government grants for COVID-19 relief. - (i) Represents fees associated with the issuance of the New Senior Secured Credit Facilities and the Notes.
+For additional information, refer to Note 7 Debt of our audited consolidated financial statements for the year ended December 31, 2020. - (j) Represents \$0.9 million and \$0.9 million of costs associated with investigation and remediation activities related to the Take 5 Matter, primarily, professional fees and other related costs, respectively for the three months ended March 31, 2021 and 2020, respectively. - (k) Represents the tax provision or benefit associated with the adjustments above, taking into account the Company's applicable tax rates, after excluding adjustments related to items that do not have a related tax impact. - (l) Represents additions to reflect our proportional share of Adjusted EBITDA related to our equity method investments and reductions to remove the Adjusted EBITDA related to the minority ownership percentage of the entities that we fully consolidate in our financial statements.